 Singapore has consistently ranked as the easiest country in the world for doing business in the World Bank’s Ease of Doing Business index.
-A major contributing factor in that is the e-service called EP Online.
+A major contributing factor to that is the e-service called EP Online.

-- new EP application
+- New EP application

-- family passes for the EP holders
+- Family passes for the EP holders

-- permission to work for family pass holders (also known as the Letter of Consent)
+- Permission to work for family pass holders (also known as the Letter of Consent)

-- renew any of the above three
+- Renew any of the above

-- check the application status
+- Check the application status

-- appeal EP rejections
+- Appeal EP rejections